Absolute Existence

 But who knows?
 Possibly between the Faculty of Perception and its realization — perhaps someone would dare to suggest that.

-if there is a categorical difference between the possibility of perceiving and perception itself as consciousness, and if a phenomenon — an environment — is required in which this difference and its realization can occur,
+So, if there is a categorical difference between the faculty of perception and the actual perception as consciousness, and a phenomenon — an environment — is needed where this difference and its realization can occur, Can then the universe be this phenomenal medium, the necessary difference, through which experience becomes possible at all?